Aliases for ATP4A Gene

 GeneCards Summary for ATP4A Gene

-ATP4A (ATPase, H+/K+ Exchanging, Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with ATP4A include peptic ulcer perforation and active peptic ulcer disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+ATP4A (ATPase H+/K+ Transporting Alpha Subunit) is a Protein Coding gene.
+Diseases associated with ATP4A include peptic ulcer disease and esophageal disease.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Salivary secretion.
 GO annotations related to this gene include protein heterodimerization activity and magnesium ion binding.
-An important paralog of this gene is ATP1A3.
+An important paralog of this gene is ATP12A.

 UniProtKB/Swiss-Prot for ATP4A Gene